yenchenchou/mle-career-path/DataStructure_Algorithm/Python/README.md

 3. left, right: the indices from which we use to maintain our search space
 4. mid: the index used to apply a condition to determine if we should saerch left or right

+Principles:

+1. We must guarantee that the search space decreases over time
+2. We must guarantee that the target cannot be ruled out accidentally

 ### **2.2 How to identify**

 When you need to find one or more targets from a sorted sequence or a sequence need to be sorted